-In order to enhance the performance of machine learning tasks by using quantum computers, has been proposed.
+Quantum machine learning has been proposed for enhancing the performance of machine learning tasks by using quantum computers.
 There are many algorithms of quantum machine learning with fault-tolerant quantum computers, such as quantum support vector machine \cite{rebentrost2014quantum}, linear regression \cite{schuld2016prediction}, data fitting \cite{wiebe2012quantum}, and quantum principal component analysis \cite{lloyd2014quantum}.
 In the Noisy Intermediate-Scale Quantum (NISQ) era~\cite{preskill2018quantum,doi:10.7566/JPSJ.90.032001,cerezo2020variational2}, great efforts have been devoted to develop quantum algorithms.
 Among them, variational quantum algorithms (VQAs) have been considered to be the first useful application on NISQ computers, because they only need shallow quantum circuits~\cite{peruzzo2014variational,li2017efficient,mcclean2016theory,yuan2019theory,endo2018variational}.
-In VQAs, trial wave functions are generated from parametrized shallow depth quantum circuits and parameters are optimised by classical computers.
-Considering parametrised quantum circuits as a quantum analogue of a classical neural network, one may be able to implement machine learning tasks, e.g., quantum circuit learning for supervised learning \cite{mitarai2018quantum} and data-driven quantum circuit learning for generative modelling~\cite{benedetti2019generative}.
+In VQAs, trial wave functions are generated from parametrized shallow depth quantum circuits and parameters are optimized by classical computers.
+Parametrized quantum circuits as a quantum analogue of a classical neural network may enable us to implement machine learning tasks, e.g., quantum circuit learning for supervised learning \cite{mitarai2018quantum} and data-driven quantum circuit learning for generative modelling~\cite{benedetti2019generative}.
 As quantum circuits are used for generating the trial wave function, one can leverage exponentially increasing Hilbert space in the number of qubits, which may enhance the representability of the model significantly.

 The BM learning based on VQAs can be in principle realized; the required Gibbs state can be prepared by leveraging the thermofield-double technique combined with the variational imaginary time simulation~\cite{yuan2019theory}.
 Although this naive technique can implement even the quantum BM learning~\cite{amin2018quantum}, this technique needs two copies of quantum states, which is not favorable for NISQ devices.